 The STATE of Soccer in WASHINGTON

-I was helping unload an ice chest before a recent Tacoma Tide FC match when a familiar, historic club crest caught my eye.
+I was helping unload an ice chest before a Tacoma Tide FC match in 2011 when a familiar, historic club crest caught my eye.
 Suddenly, with a mere glimpse of the haloed stick-man, I had a rush of soccer nostalgia.

 Facebook and the Wayback Machine did the rest…